ponnadahemanth/Customer_behaviour_analysis/README.md

 ==> Overview

 This project analyzes customer shopping behavior using 3,900+ purchase records.
-The goal is to identify key revenue drivers, customer segments, product performance, and actionable insights to support business decisions.
+The goal is to identify key revenue drivers, customer segments, product performance, and actionable insights to support business decisions

 The workflow includes: